rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/render-states.md

 - Viewport states
 - Scissor states

-The states are accessible through the `GraphicsDevice (ref:{SiliconStudio.Xenko.Graphics.GraphicsDevice})` class.
+The states are accessible through the @'SiliconStudio.Xenko.Graphics.GraphicsDevice' class.

 # Rasterizer states

-The user can set the rasterizer states thanks to the `SetRasterizerState (ref:{SiliconStudio.Xenko.Graphics.GraphicsDevice.SetRasterizerState})` method.
-The `GraphicsDevice (ref:{SiliconStudio.Xenko.Graphics.GraphicsDevice})` class has a set of predefined rasterizer states which should be enough in most cases.
+The user can set the rasterizer states thanks to the @'SiliconStudio.Xenko.Graphics.GraphicsDevice.SetRasterizerState' method.
+The @'SiliconStudio.Xenko.Graphics.GraphicsDevice' class has a set of predefined rasterizer states which should be enough in most cases.
 They deal with the cull mode:

 - CullNone: no culling
 - CullFront: front-face culling